Layr-Labs/eigenlayer-contracts/README.md

 ### Current Mainnet Deployment

-The current mainnet deployment is our M1 release, and is from a much older version of this repo.
+The current mainnet deployment is our M2 release.
 You can view the deployed contract addresses below, or check out the code itself on the [`mainnet`](https://github.com/Layr-Labs/eigenlayer-contracts/tree/mainnet) branch.

 | Name | Solidity | Proxy | Implementation | Notes |
 | -------- | -------- | -------- | -------- | -------- |